-A finance manager is a professional who oversees the preparation of financial reports for an organization that are required law and approved the board of directors.
+A finance manager is a professional who oversees the preparation of financial reports for an organization that are required by law and approved by the board of directors.
 In addition, the finance manager develops financial strategies to meet the organization’s short- and long-term objectives.
 Other responsibilities include analyzing data to assess the organization’s current and future financial condition, as well as overseeing investment activities.

 Banks, finance companies, automobile dealerships, brokerage firms, insurance departments, and credit departments are all possible places for this type of financial expert to work.
 For most jobs as a finance manager, a master’s degree in finance, economics, or business administration is required.
 If the manager works in the field of accounting, he will almost certainly need to be a CPA.